Also known as: ring dips, ring dip, gymnastic ring dips, wide ring dips

 What are the benefits of Bulgarian Ring Dips?

-What common mistakes should I avoid with Bulgarian Ring Dips?
+What are common mistakes when doing Bulgarian Ring Dips?

 How can I progress to or regress from Bulgarian Ring Dips?